Notify me

 Richard Mille watch logo

 Richard Mille‘s distinctive logo represents avant-garde design, cutting-edge technology, and exclusivity.
-The unconventional (arguably revolutionary) and bold nature of the logo mirrors the brand’s market positioning targeting ultra-high-net-worth individuals seeking innovative and exclusive luxury watches.
-One of their watches is used as an example, in our blog post on creative watch design.
+The unconventional and bold nature of the logo mirrors the brand’s market positioning targeting ultra-high-net-worth individuals seeking innovative and exclusive luxury watches.
+One of their watches is used as an example in my article on creative watch design.

 Omega: